 When one watches The Lion King, it’s easy to romanticize and imagine that life in the savannah is peaceful and all animals live in harmony, amongst themselves and with Nature.
 In real life, you get to understand that they don’t call it “the wild” for no reason.

-Doing a safari in the Masai Mara, Kenya, you get to be as close to wild life as most regular human beings are bound to get.
-Inside the comfort of a van, you get pretty close to the animals, while trying to interfere as less as possible with their natural habitat.
+Doing a safari in the Maasai Mara, Kenya, you get to be as close to wildlife as most regular human beings are bound to get.
+Inside the comfort of a van, you still get pretty close to the animals, while trying to interfere as less as possible with their natural habitat.

-With the risk of sounding like a travel agent brochure, let me tell you that doing a safari in a national park with plenty of wild life like the Masai Mara is a once in a life time experience.
-Observing the animals one can learn a lot about Human nature!
+With the risk of sounding like a travel agent brochure, let me tell you that doing a safari in a national park with plenty of wildlife like the Maasai Mara is the type of experience everyone should get to live at least once in a lifetime.
+Observing the animals from up close, one can learn a lot about Human nature!